"No deal" safely averted?

 Back to the public?

-The "indicative votes" procedure has not (yet at least) produced a majority in favour of any form of further referendum.
-The government has also rejected (in advance of the 1 April debate) the online petition with more than 5.5 million signatures calling for revocation of the UK's Article 50 notice.
+The "indicative votes" procedure has not (yet at least) produced a majority in favor of any form of a further referendum.
+The government has also rejected (in advance of the April 1st debate) the online petition with more than 5.5 million signatures calling for the revocation of the UK's Article 50 notice.
 For now, at least, the shape and outcome of Brexit remains a matter for the Westminster Parliament.

 However, continuing political paralysis has fuelled demands for a general election.
 If the current Parliament cannot chart a viable course, then a general election might be considered the only way to break the deadlock.
 While the Conservative party would no doubt wish to hold Theresa May in office until a replacement leader is confirmed, a further vote of no confidence in the government, potentially triggering an early election on the terms set out in the Fixed Term Parliaments Act 2011, cannot be ruled out.